 If files are stored as gzip-compressed objects on Google Cloud Storage, they can be automatically decompressed before being sent to a requester, resulting in a file that is identity encoded (that is, not compressed).
 This allows for reduced storage costs for the object within Google Cloud Storage, but gives the requester the file itself, without any compression.
 This is useful, for example, when serving files to customers.

-In order to be eligible for decompressive transcoding, an object must be 1)
+In order to be eligible for decompressive transcoding, an object must meet two criteria:

 when requested, in which case it is also served without a

 header.
 If you want an object that meets both criteria to be